Scalingo/documentation/_posts/databases/2014-11-24-databases.md

 ## Backups

 If your database is in a paid plan (ie it's not in a "free plan") we'll make backups of your database on a daily basis around 1AM Central European Time (CET or UTC+0100), however we don't keep those backups forever.
-The following rules are applied:
+The following rules are applied for backups storing:

-* Everyday of 1 month
+* Everyday for the past 30 days (1 month)
 * One per week during the 2nd and 3rd months
 * One per month during the 4th, 5th and 6th months